-I am an ESRC Doctoral Research Fellow and PhD Candidate in International Political Economy at the University of Warwick, researching the transformation of global finance and the infrastructures underpinning it.
-Trained as a political economist, I studied political science, economics, comparative public policy and international political economy.
+I am political economist, researching the transformation of global finance and the infrastructures underpinning it.
+I studied political science, economics, comparative public policy and international political economy.
 Between my studies and starting a PhD, I worked in finance for two years to obtain more practical knowledge about financial markets.
 Applying these insights, my research focuses on the infrastructural arrangements enable the functioning of financial markets.
 Currently, I am an IRC Postdoctoral Research Fellow at the SCRIPTS Centre of Excellence and Lecturer at Freie Universität Berlin.

-During my research, I also held positions as visiting fellow at The City University of Hong Kong (May-July 2017), Goethe University Frankfurt (Jan-March 2018), the Fudan Development Institute in Shanghai (April-May 2018) and Peking University’s International Political Economy Center (Oct-Nov 2018) and East China Normal University in Shanghai (Sep-Nov 2019).
+I also held positions as visiting fellow at The City University of Hong Kong (May-July 2017), Goethe University Frankfurt (Jan-March 2018), the Fudan Development Institute in Shanghai (April-May 2018), Peking University’s International Political Economy Center (Oct-Nov 2018) and East China Normal University in Shanghai (Sep-Nov 2019).

 I think it is important to also have a life besides academia.
 In my free time, I spend time with family and friends, read sci-fi and non-fiction, and (try to) exercise regularly.
 Sometimes, I also engage in amateur photography, dabble into artistic projects and try my luck with creating gin.
 My great passions, however, have always been food and travel, and I love cooking and eating food from around the world.